leandro2r/nw-project/README.md

 ### Steps

 First step is run the Vagrant to create the virtual machines that are gonna be used.
-And then, you can access it through http://localhost:8081
+And then, you can access it through http://localhost:8081 or http://localhost:8082

 #### Default